ATPs/human_novo_protein_2022/Python_scripts/README.md

 sample code in
 [combine_comet_pin_for_each_project.py](https://github.com/ATPs/human_novo_protein_2021/blob/main/Python_scripts/combine_comet_pin_for_each_project.py)

+After running comet, Percolator was run based on each PRIDE project.
+We need to combine the output files of comet (.pin files) from the same project.

 ## other code
 other Python scripts were highly relied on the data and the HPC system that were used and can be provided upon request.